Statement on Diversity

 Department Climate Surveys

-In Spring 2016, a survey was circulated specifically to residents of Campbell Hall covering issues of sexual harassment; discrimination along the lines of gender, race, ethnicity, and disability; and supervisor relations.
-Results of that survey, including the executive summary and follow-up actions, can be downloaded HERE.
+In 2017, a Department Climate Survey organized by the Office for Equity & Inclusion (OEI) and the Astronomy Climate Advisors was circulated to residents of Campbell Hall covering issues of sexual harassment; discrimination along the lines of gender, race, and ethnicity; and supervisor relations.
+The survey results from OEI may be accessed HERE.
+The Department response, including follow up actions, can be downloaded HERE.

 Responses to the University's Title IX Investigation